Polynomial Regression

 The charts now look like this:

-Clearly the fitted curve is now a perfect fit as the residuals are all zero and the is one.
+Clearly the fitted curve is now a perfect fit as the residuals are all zero and the $r^2$ is one.

 Final Comment